 “Yeah,” said Richard.
 He looked down at her with something like pity in his eyes.
 “But it wasn’t anything new.”

-A quiet room full of soft whites and placid greens.
-The hospital room, where her older brother lay on a literal deathbed surrounded by stacks of his old adventure novels.
+A quiet space full of soft whites and placid greens.
+The hospital room where her older brother lay on a literal deathbed surrounded by stacks of his old adventure novels.
 Holly sat next to him, alone with what had quickly become the greatest fear of her life.

 Holly put the axe down, letting the handle fall away from her tired arms.
 She barely managed to catch the canteen Richard threw to her, and, this time, she drained it without a second thought.